-- d.
-To exit add/remove vertex mode, tap outside the visual trigger area.
+- b) Touch and drag a vertex to move it to a new position. - c) To exit move vertex mode, tap outside the visual trigger area.
 The instrument returns to normal operation. - 6.
-To rotate a visual trigger area: - a.
-Tap four times in the area to enable rotate area mode.
+To rotate a visual trigger area: - a) Tap four times in the area to enable rotate area mode.

-b.
-Touch and drag the dot in the area to rotate the area.
+b) Touch and drag the dot in the area to rotate the area.

-NOTE.
-Once you are touching and dragging the rotate dot, you can move your finger outside of the area to get finer control over the rotation increments.
+Note: Once you are touching and dragging the rotate dot, you can move your finger outside of the area to get finer control over the rotation increments.

-c.
-To exit rotate area mode, tap outside the visual trigger area.
+c) To exit rotate area mode, tap outside the visual trigger area.
 The instrument returns to normal operation.